paduagroup/tutorial-lmp/README.md

 ### 3.2 Look at the `data.lmp` file

 The `data.lmp` file describes the system to be simulated and is usually a large file, not meant to be edited by hand.
-It includes atomic coordinates, electrostatic charges and molecular topology (every atom, bond, angle, torsion in the system).
+It includes box dimensions, atomic coordinates, electrostatic charges and molecular topology (every atom, bond, angle, torsion in the system).
 LAMMPS is a very atomistic code, working at the level of the atoms, with molecules thinly defined by just an index.

 **Verify the number of bonds**: if this is not the number expected for the molecule, then the topology is wrong (maybe the initial geometry is not correct, with some bonds significantly different from the equilibrium distances in the force field file `il.ff`).